Pomis/ThronesMining/README.md

 ## Business understanding

-Project Title: ThronesMiner
+Project Title: ThronesMining
 Team Members: Maksym Yerokhin and Roman Ismagilov

 ### Identifying your business goals
 #### Background
 Considering the popular TV series "Game of Thrones" people wonder what events (and especially deaths) shall happen next.
-Each season one of the houses (e.g. Lannisters or Starks) can dominate over another, so there comes other common questions - whose role is to be a victim and whose is going to be a winner.
+Each season one of the houses (e.g. Lannisters or Starks) can dominate over another, so there comes other common questions - whose role is to be a victim and whose is going to be a winner in upcoming battles.

 #### Business goals
-ThronesMiner can provide predictions and analysis of previous seasons’ events that can be used in different fields, e.g. in betting.
-Specifically, our model should be able to answer the following questions: what house is most likely to occupy the throne for now;
+ThronesMining can provide analysis of previous seasons’ events that can be used in different fields, e.g. in betting.
+Specifically, our model should be able to answer the following questions: what is needed to fulfill the successfull attack;
-what is the rating of death probability of main characters;
+how much is likely for different kinds of characters to die;
-what are the bonds between houses, how much they are reliable.
+what are the bonds between houses, how much they are reliable, what are potential alliances.

 #### Business success criteria
-The main success criterion is model usage after first series of the new season passed, if the predictions are correct enough then people’s interest will remain at the high level.
+The main success criterion is model usage after first series of the new season passed, if the analysis is useful and correct enough then people’s interest will remain at the high level.

 #### Assessing your situation
 Inventory of resources